PAIDiPaidThis.com

 Is uPVC or aluminium cheaper for new windows?

 uPVC is normally the more affordable option to supply and fit, which is why it is the most common choice.
-Aluminium and timber frames look great and can last well, but they push the total up.
-The real prices below reflect the mix of materials people actually chose.
+Aluminium and timber frames look good and can last well, but they push the total up.
+The real prices on this page reflect the mix of materials people actually chose, so a like-for-like comparison against your own frame choice is more useful than a single average.

 Do I need building regulations approval for new windows?